 The national strategy and action plan for the conservation and sustainable use of biodiversity, entitled “Saving Nature for People”, was approved by a government resolution in December 2012.
 The main objective of the strategy is to halt biodiversity loss in Finland by 2020.
 It places economic and cultural values related to biodiversity at the heart of decision-making on the use of natural resources.

-The strategy and the supplementary action programme implement the Convention on Biological Diversity.
+The strategy and the supplementary action plan implement the Convention on Biological Diversity.

 The strategy’s five objectives focus on the mainstreaming of environmental issues across society, the introduction of new participants in the work to advance environmental causes, a decision-making process based on robust research data, and Finland's responsibility, as a member of the international community, for the global environment.
 The strategy also outlines policies linking the Sámi community’s traditional knowledge to the protection of biodiversity.

-The action plan for the conservation of biodiversity and the sustainable use of nature for 2013–2020 aims to stop the diminishing of natural diversity in Finland by 2020.
+The action plan for the conservation and sustainable use of biodiversity for 2013–2020 aims to halt biodiversity loss in Finland by 2020.

-The programme was prepared and approved by a comprehensive working group appointed by the Ministry of the Environment, with representatives from a wide range of state departments, research institutes, trades and businesses, civic and benefit organisations and interest groups, in addition to ten ministries.
+The programme was prepared and approved by a broad-based working group appointed by the Ministry of the Environment, with representatives from the public and private sectors, research institutes, stakeholder groups and non-governmental organisations, in addition to ten ministries.